modelica/newsletter/_2023-03/fmi-news.md

 More generally, **if you have problems w.r.t. model exchange and co-simulation that cannot yet be solved well with FMI 3.0**, please describe and send them either in the form of an [Github issue](https://github.com/modelica/fmi-standard/issues) or via e-mail to [contact@fmi-standard.org](contact@fmi-standard.org).

-#### Other resources and discussion forums for FMI related questions
+#### Other Resources and Discussion Forums for FMI related Questions

 - Join the [LinkedIn FMI community](https://www.linkedin.com/groups/7477473/) to get the latsted news on FMI, FMI supporting tools and discussions within the user community.
 - Follow the [Modelica Association on LinkedIn](https://www.linkedin.com/company/modelica-association?originalSubdomain=se) to keep up to date w.r.t. the Modelica language and libraries, and the #FMI, #SSP, #DCP and #eFMI standards.